Customer Attraction and Retention Through Gamification

 More engagement

 Gamification has proven ability to increase customer engagement.
-In business, context engagement acts as a measure of how deeply customers are involved in a particular product or experience.
-In today’s war for attention having regular engagement is critical to building positive relationships with customers.
-And this in return creates loyal customers.
+Engagement acts as a measure of how deeply customers are involved in a particular product or experience.
+In today’s war for attention having regular engagement is critical to building positive relationships with customers and this in return creates loyal customers.

 A community

-Gamification can also be used to create a sense of community.
-By encouraging customers to interact with one another and collaborate on shared goals.
-A workout app might have a leaderboard showing how many behaviour calories the users are burning each day or week.
+Gamification can also be used to create a sense of community by encouraging customers to interact with one another and collaborate on shared goals.
+A workout app might have a leaderboard showing how many behavior calories the users are burning each day or week.
 Or showing how many push up the users are doing daily.
 The leaderboard can create a sense of competition and collaboration.
 This can lead to increased engagement and loyalty.

-Gamification can also be used to drive specific customer behaviours.
+Gamification can also be used to drive specific customer behaviors.
 A bank can give badges that can be unlocked by users for reaching specific saving goals.
-Badges along alone or with other intrinsic and extrinsic rewards can easily motivate customers to save more.
+Badges alone or with other intrinsic and extrinsic rewards can easily motivate customers to save more.

 Similarly, a healthcare provider can implement gamification to encourage patients to take their medication on time.
-This can be done by creating a rewards program that gives patients virtual rewards for not missing their medication.
-This can also be accompanied by a leaderboard to incorporate some social elements and create a sense of motivation and accountability.
+This can be done by creating a rewards program that gives patients virtual rewards for not missing their medication, accompanied by a leaderboard to incorporate some social elements and create a sense of motivation and accountability.

 Valuable feedback

 One very common example of gamification is found at coffee shops.
-Most loyalty program gives customers points for purchasing, and then use those points to redeem rewards.
+The most loyalty program gives customers points for purchasing, and then use those points to redeem rewards.
 This can create a sense of ownership and control among customers and lead to increased engagement and loyalty.

 Find out more on how Cleinsight can help you with Gamifiying your customer journey and become a prominent market leader – Request a call from us here.